Chee Dale Walk

 1. Go back to stage 1

-After crossing the bridge, bear left and follow the grassy path slightly uphill, towards a fingerpost (about 100 metres away).
+After crossing the bridge, bear left and follow the grassy path slightly uphill, towards a yellow-tipped fingerpost (about 100 metres away).

 2. At the fingerpost, turn right off the main path, onto a less distinct grassy track, and continue heading uphill.
 This direction is signed "Blackwell".